 Memorial to Enslaved Persons

-Inspired by the limestone used on the original Baylor campus in Independence, which research indicates was built at least in part by enslaved people, the Memorial will have three distinct but connected ways to learn, understand and process Baylor’s history.
+Inspired by the limestone used on the original Baylor campus in Independence, which research indicates was built at least in part by enslaved people, the Memorial has four distinct but connected ways to learn, understand and process Baylor’s history.

 When Baylor University was founded in 1845, chattel slavery was deeply woven into the cultural and economic fabric of Texas.
 Baylor’s founders – including namesake Judge R.E.B.
 Baylor, its first Board of Trustees and the University’s first four presidents – were both religious leaders and slaveholders.